Mattza/postkodAiLab/labcontinue.md

 ## Use Google ADK to create your own personal knowledge assistant

 ### Goal
-By connecting to internet sources and internal tools design your personal assistant
+Use Google ADK to design your own personal assistant connecting to internet sources and internal tools.

 ### Expected Tools
 ADK web (see preparations.md) for setup.
 External open APIs [List of open API's](https://apipheny.io/free-api/).